 The 5th most-downloaded health app of 2024 wasn't a calorie or fitness tracker – it was an ingredient scanner.
 Yuka ended 2024 with nearly 65 million users looking to figure out what's in their food and cosmetics, ready to toss out any products that trigger a red flag.

-This is just one example of the growing consumer concern over what's inside a product.
+This is just one example of the growing consumer concern over what's inside a product, one of the largest health & wellness trends.
 Over the past 5 years, searches for "microplastics" have skyrocketed over 500% as consumers hear more and more stories of these small particles found in our food, water, and even air.

-Barraged by stories of the health risks found in everyday items, consumers are on high alert to protect their bodies from invisible harm.
+Barraged by stories of the health risks found in everyday items, beauty consumers are now also on high alert to protect their bodies from invisible harm, driving one of the most defining current perfume trends: avoiding harmful or synthetic ingredients.

-As consumers look for new ways to discover fragrances and perfumes, many are signing up for monthly subscription box products that offer new scents in each box.
+As consumers look for ways to discover scents and explore new perfume and fragrance trends, many are signing up for monthly subscription box products that offer new scents in each box.

 Keyword | Graph - 5 Years | Growth - YoY | Search Volume |